Watering

 Symptoms

-• leaves turning uniformly yellow before dropping
+• a single lower, outer leaf turning uniformly yellow over 2–3 weeks before dropping or being removed

 Causes

-Normal lower leaf senescence
+Normal lower-leaf senescence

 How to Fix It